silas-wr/walrus/CONTRIBUTING.md

 # Add your folder

-If you want to add a new programming language, make a new fork of this project, add a folder with the name of the programming language under the `src` folder, and make your changes.
+If you want to add a new programming language, make a new fork of this project, add a folder with the name of the programming language under the `src/walrus` folder, and make your changes.

-For example, if there are two languages, `java` and `python` in `src`
+For example, if there are two languages, `java` and `python` in `src/walrus`

 ```
 ==============================================================